sergeylukin/foundation-emails/docs/pages/visibility.md

 </callout>
 ```

-*note - `.hide-for-large` is not supported on Gmail and Yahoo email clients.*
+*note - in order to hide element in Gmail or Yahoo email clients wrap that element with div and apply `.hide-for-large` class on that div.